yuri-vodolazsky/tasks/README.md

 `npm i`

 We ask `n`ode `p`ackage `m`anager to `i`nstall project's dependecies (libraries which are just programs written by other coders, which we are going to use in order to do not reinvent a wheel).
 You can ensure that required packages have been downloaded and saved in current folder again by using `ls` command already mentioned earlier.
-In my case output is following:
+You should see new directory `node_modules`, like in example below:

 ```
 yuri@yuri-Lenovo-G580:~/proj/tasks$ ls